boazbk/tcs/lec_05_infinite.md

 ## Answering semantic questions about regular expressions

-Regular expressions are widely used beyond just searching.
+Regular expressions have applications beyond search.
-For example, regular expressions are often used to define _tokens_ (such as what is a valid variable identifier, or keyword) in programming languages.
+For example, regular expressions are often used to define _tokens_ (such as what is a valid variable identifier, or keyword) in the design of
-But they also have other uses.
-One nice example is the recent work on the [NetKAT network programming language](https://goo.gl/oeJNuw).
+_parsers_, _compilers_ and _interpreters_ for programming languages.
-In recent years, the world of networking moved from fixed topologies to "software defined networks".
+There other applications too:  for example, in recent years, the world of networking moved from fixed topologies to "software defined networks".
-These are run by programmable switches that can implement policies such as "if packet is secured by SSL then forward it to A, otherwise forward it to B".
+Such networks are routed by programmable switches that can implement _policies_ such as "if packet is secured by SSL then forward it to A, otherwise forward it to B".
-By its nature, one would want to use a formalism for such policies that can be efficiently implemented and such that we can also answer questions such as "does C see the packets moved from A to B" etc.
+To represent such policies we need a language that is on one hand sufficiently expressive to capture the policies we want to implement, but on the other hand sufficiently restrictive so that we can quickly execute them at network speed and also be able to answer questions such as "can C see the packets moved from A to B?".
-The NetKAT language uses a variant of regular expressions to achieve precisely that.
+The  [NetKAT network programming language](https://goo.gl/oeJNuw) uses a variant of regular expressions to achieve precisely that.

-For example, we can tell whether two regular expressions are _equivalent_, as well as whether a regular expression computes the constant zero function.
+For this application, it is important that we are not able to merely answer whether an expression $e$ matches a string $x$ but also answer
+_semantic questions_ about regular expressions such as "do expressions $e$ and $e'$ compute the same function?" and "does there exist a string $x$ that is matched by the expression $e$?".
+The following theorem shows that we can answer the latter question:

 > ### {.theorem title="Emptiness of regular languages is computable" #regemptynessthm}
 There is an algorithm that given a regular expression $e$, outputs $1$ if and only if $\Phi_{e}$ is the constant zero function.